ivanpozdin/odin-recipes/README.md

 # odin-recipes

-Pure html project for practicing basic html skills
+Simple recipe book project for learning HTML/CSS in The Odin Project course.